MarkSpec — Markdown Flavor Specification

 - GFM / GLFM shared subset — platform extensions portable across GitHub and GitLab.

-- MarkSpec extensions — requirement authoring, captions, inline references, directives, and book structure.
+- MarkSpec extensions — entry authoring, captions, inline references, directives, and book structure.

 Source files are pure, readable Markdown.
 They render correctly on GitHub and GitLab without any build step.
 PDF generation, traceability matrices, and reference resolution are build concerns — not format concerns.

-This specification is the normative reference for MarkSpec tooling.
+This specification is the normative reference for the MarkSpec core.
+Profile

 Part 1 — Markdown Flavor